KDE/documentation-docs-kdenlive-org/user_interface/ui_elements.rst

    * - 5 :guilabel:`timeline zone`
      - Indicates the timeline zone set with :kbd:`I` and :kbd:`O` or by clicking |zone-in| and |zone-out|, respectively
    * - 6 :guilabel:`zoom bar`
      - Used to zoom the timeline.
-Grab the white handles on either end and drag them left or right, or use :kbd:`Ctrl+Mouse wheel` while hovering over the monitor timeline.
+Grab the white handles on either end and drag them left or right, or use :kbd:`Ctrl+MW` while hovering over the monitor timeline.
    * - 7 :guilabel:`audio level meter`
      - Displays the audio level of the project or clip when playback is running
    * - 8 :guilabel:`options drop-down`